ovh/docs/pages/web_cloud/email_and_collaborative_solutions/troubleshooting/email_manage_quota/guide.en-ca.md

 > [!tabs]
 > **Emails (MXplan)**
 >>
->> The capacity of an MXplan account can range from 2.5 MB to 5 GB.
+>> The capacity of an MX Plan account can range from 2.5 MB to 5 GB.
 If it is full and its capacity is less than 5 GB, you can modify its capacity via the [OVHcloud Control Panel](/links/manager).<br>
 >> In the `Email accounts`{.action} tab, click the button to the right `...`{.action}of the account you want to change, and then click `Edit`{.action}.
 >> From the `Quota`{.action} box, select the size that suits you, click `Next`{.action}, then `Confirm`{.action}.<br><br>
 >> ![email](images/email-quota-more01.png){.thumbnail}<br>